A flexible and differentiable coil proxy for stellarator equilibrium optimization: Penalty and barrier method formulations

 \section{Penalty and barrier method formulations}

-We now discuss alternative formulations from augmented Lagrangian, where the problem is still converted into an unconstrained optimization using a penalty or barrier method.
+There are many ways to solve nonconvex constrained optimization problems, and there are advantages and disadvantages for each algorithm.

+For completeness, we now discuss possible penalty or barrier formulations for the QUADCOIL solver.
+Both methods still convert the constrained optimization problem to an unconstrained problem.
 A penalty method performs this conversion by solving:

 where $w_\text{ineq}$ and $w_\text{eq}$ are weight factors.
-A barrier method converts a constrained problem into an unconstrained problem by replacing inequality constraints with barrier functions that grow to infinity when the constraint is violated.
+A barrier method converts a constrained problem into an unconstrained problem by replacing inequality constraints with barrier functions that grow to infinity when the constraints are violated.
 One commonly used example is the log barrier:

 where $c$ is a steepness factor, $t$ is a slack variable, and the equality constraints $h_c$ are removed for the simplicity of discussion.
-A special advantage of the log barrier method is that for convex QCQP, $S_\text{barrier}$ is provably non-singular everywhere if it is non-singular for one $(x', t)$ \cite{book_nemirovski_interior_2019}.
+A special advantage of the log barrier method is that for convex QCQP, $S_\text{barrier}$ is provably non-singular everywhere if it is non-singular for one $(x', t)$~\cite{nesterov_interior-point_1994}.
 The penalty and barrier methods share the similarity that $w_\text{ineq}, w_\text{eq}$, and $c$ must be arbitrarily large to tightly satisfy the inequality constraints.
-Because of this, $S_\text{penalty}$ and $S_\text{barrier}$ are often numerically ill-conditioned at the optimum, even when $S_\text{barrier}$ is provably non-singular \cite{book_nocedal_numerical_2006}.
+Because of this, $S_\text{penalty}$ and $S_\text{barrier}$ are often numerically ill-conditioned at the optimum, even when $S_\text{barrier}$ is provably non-singular~\cite{book_nocedal_numerical_2006}.
 This makes adjoint differentiation difficult with both methods.
 In contrast, our approach does not suffer from this issue because $\mu$ and $\lambda$ do not need to be arbitrarily large in the augmented Lagrangian method.
 Of course, one can relax the permitted amount of constraint violation to improve the conditioning of $S_\text{penalty}$ and $S_\text{barrier}$.
 In practice, a constraint violation of $\sim1\%$ is often sufficiently low.
 However, this may require manual tuning of the penalty weight for each combination of constraints and parameters.
 The trade-off between QUADCOIL constraints and objectives is also not well understood.
 It is possible that a small increase in constraint violation can substantially alter the resulting coil configuration.
 Discussions on this is beyond the scope of the present paper.